Renovamen/renovamen.github.io/src/content/blog/2022-12-19-monocular-visual-odometry.md

 Monocular Visual Odometry (VO) is the process of estimating the pose (position and orientation) of a camera using only visual information from a single camera.
 It is a crucial component of many robotics and augmented reality systems, as it allows a device to understand its own movement and position in the world.

-This blog would be focussing on how to implement a simple monocular VO algorithm in Python.
-If you are new to it, I suggest having a look at [this article](https://cmsc426.github.io/sfm/).
+This blog focuses on how to implement a simple monocular VO algorithm in Python.
+If you are new to it, I suggest taking a look at [this article](https://cmsc426.github.io/sfm/).

 The overall process can be broken down into the following steps: